BBBase-EHeresy-PPPub/EHeresy/docs/the_legiones_astartes/legiones_astartes_special_rules.md

 The following special rules apply to all Word Bearers models in a Legiones Astartes Army.

-**True Believers:** Detachments within a Word Bearers Formation never count as Broken for the purposes of being issued an Order, i.e., they can be issued any Order they normally could instead of just the Advance Order or March Order.
-In addition, all Word Bearers Detachments ignore the effects of the Dread Aura (X) special rule.
+**True Believers:** ~~Detachments within a Word Bearers Formation never count as Broken for the purposes of being issued an Order, i.e., they can be issued any Order they normally could instead of just the Advance Order or March Order.~~ <span style="color: darkmagenta">Detachments within a Word Bearers Formation never count as Broken for the purposes of being issued an Order, i.e., they can be issued any Order they normally could instead of just the Advance Order or Charge Order.</span> In addition, all Word Bearers Detachments ignore the effects of the Dread Aura (X) special rule.

 ---